 Our Dr. Recommends

 SpexWellness® Exam scans will show early detection of various retinal disorders such as macular degeneration, retinal detachments, trauma induced irregularities as well as glaucoma and diabetic retinopathy.
 Yearly scans allow our doctors to accurately detect, monitor and treat the revealed eye conditions.
 Our testing is non-invasive and performed quickly and easily.
 We offer this most recent technology as an important component to your overall eye health.
 Remember, early detection of any vision threatening disease can be easier to treat in avoiding vision loss.
-Many eye abnormalities and disease can develop without warning and progress without symptoms.
-Spex is committed to detecting signs of disease well before permanent damage can occur.
+Vision is our passion; we’re committed to protecting and maintaining your eyesight throughout your lifetime!

 Ultraviolet (UV) radiation is extremely harmful to our bodies, especially our eyes.
 UV damage can play a vital role in the development of various eye conditions including cataracts, skin cancer, pterygium and macular degeneration.
 The UV radiation is greatest mid-day hours during summer months, but also greater with the reflection from snow, white sand and water.
 UV absorbing eyewear provides the greatest degree of protection to our eyes.
 Our doctors recommend that you have a good quality pair of sunglasses that offer 99-100% UV-A/UV-B protection to your eyes for the preventions of disease.